Joe Bryant: La Salle Explorers (1993–1996)

-Diablos (2003)
+SlamBall and ABA coach (2003–2005)

-Bryant served as coach for the Diablos during the 2003 season of SlamBall, in which the team posted a record of 4–6 and finished seventh place.
+Bryant served as coach for the Diablos during the 2003 season of SlamBall.

+From 2003 to 2005, Bryant also coached two ABA teams, the Las Vegas Rattlers and the Boston Frenzy.

-Los Angeles Sparks (2005–2007)
+Los Angeles Sparks (2005–2007, 2011)

-On August 22, 2005, Bryant, who was an assistant coach for the WNBA team Los Angeles Sparks, was named the head coach, succeeding previous coach (and former 76ers teammate) Henry Bibby.
+On August 17, 2005, Bryant, who was an assistant coach for the WNBA team Los Angeles Sparks, was named the head coach, succeeding previous coach (and former 76ers teammate) Henry Bibby.
 During the 2006 season, he led the Sparks to a 25–9 record and a Conference Finals berth.
-However, in April 2007, Bryant was replaced as Sparks head coach by Michael Cooper, who had previously helmed the team in 1999–2004.
+In April 2007, Bryant was replaced as Sparks head coach by Michael Cooper, who had previously helmed the team in 1999–2004.

-Tokyo Apache (2007–2008)
+In 2011, Bryant returned to the Sparks, first as an assistant coach, but later as the head coach for the rest of the 2011 season.

+International coaching career (2007–2015)

-Bryant spent the 2007–2008 season coaching the Tokyo Apache of the Japanese BJ League, during which the team was the runner-up in the playoffs.
+Bryant coached the Tokyo Apache of the Japanese bj league from 2007 to 2009.

-Sebastiani Rieti (2009–2010)

-On July 3, 2009, Bryant signed a contract with his first Italian club, Sebastiani Rieti.
-The 2009–2010 season was also the club's last.
+On July 3, 2009, Bryant signed a contract with Italian club Sebastiani Rieti, whom he had played for.
+However, the contract fell through, due to the team's move to Naples.

-Levanga Hokkaido (2010–2011)

 Bryant served as the head coach of Japanese professional basketball team Levanga Hokkaido during the 2010–2011 JBL season.

-Bangkok Cobras (2012–2013)

 In January 2012, Bryant was hired as coach of the Bangkok Cobras in the ASEAN Basketball League (ABL).
-He coached for the 2012–2013 season.
+He coached for the 2012 season.
+Bryant also coached for the Chang Thailand Slammers in 2013.

-Rising Fukuoka (2015)

-Bryant served as the head coach of Rizing Fukuoka of the BJ League during 2015.
+Bryant coached Rizing Fukuoka of the bj League from 2014 to 2015.